igrorp/pre-miRNA-plot/README.md

 <h3 id="labels">Styles</h3>

 Pre-miRNA-plot has 5 different styles for creating the image for the precursor.
-Below there is how the final images look like and how to pick the style you want.
+Thi is how the final images look like and how to pick the style you want.

     python premirnaplot.py your_file.txt -s 4